Saif-Red/Python-File-Organizer/README.md

 ## Concepts Practiced

-This project was developed to practice and strengthen:
+This project was developed to practice and strengthen
 - Python programming
 - Functions and modules
 - File handling